Adityasr30/api-ingestion-framework/README.md

 This framework ingests transactional data (bills, items, customer details, pricing) from REST API sources into a data lakehouse landing layer.
 It is designed to be reusable across multiple API sources and outlets by driving all ingestion parameters through a per-outlet JSON config file.

-The source system used as a reference implementation is **Posist** - a restaurant management platform - ingesting bill-level data across multiple food court outlets.
+The source system used as a reference implementation is **Posist**, a restaurant management platform, ingesting bill-level data across multiple food court outlets.

 ---